andredesousa/devops-best-practices/README.md

 CI/CD servers have a mechanism for timing out any given step of the pipeline.
 As a best practice, we should always plan for timeouts around the inputs for healthy clean-up of the pipeline.
 An example is when the pipeline waits for manual approval.
-Wrapping the inputs in a timeout will allow them to be cleaned-up if approvals don’t occur within a given time window.
+Wrapping the inputs in a timeout will allow them to be cleaned-up if approvals don't occur within a given time window.
 Otherwise, the pipeline will run infinitely until the server times out.

 ## Avoid complex scripts in code pipeline